inveniosoftware/docs-invenio-rdm/docs/develop/topics/frontend.md

 **Scope**

-This guide is an introduction to frontend development in in InvenioRDM.
+This guide is an introduction to frontend development in InvenioRDM.

 ## Overview